Tatoeba/tatoeba2/README.tatovm.md

-# Imouto
+# TatoVM

-Imouto is a collection of automation scripts for building an instance of [Tatoeba](https://tatoeba.org/) using [ansible](http://www.ansible.com/home).
+TatoVM is a ready-to-use virtual machine containing a web server, a database and other tools required to run [Tatoeba](https://tatoeba.org/).
 This is the preferred way for developers to set up a local development environment.

 ## Requirements

-Here are the basic requirements of the machine you’re using imouto from.
+Here are the basic requirements of the machine you’re using TatoVM from.

 * A machine with a 64-bit CPU (32-bit should be possible too but we do not support it)
 * GNU/Linux, MacOS or Windows